Status of women in Iran

 Gender affirming treatment

 Iran legalized gender-affirming surgery (SRS) in the 1980s!
 The government subsidizes surgeries and hormone therapy for trans individuals who are at least 18 years old and have completed an approval system that requires psychological counseling and hormone therapy for one to three years, and professional filtering panels that evaluate gender dysphoria vs homosexuality, including family interviews, DNA tests and potential coercion.
-In the U.S., SRS is a for-profit industry with no subsidies and no checks and balances to protect minors.
+In the U.S., SRS is a for-profit industry with no subsidies.